flamisz/flamisz.github.io/_posts/2017-05-17-vuejs-laravel-seo.markdown

 {% endraw %}
 {% endhighlight %}

-The results of the two pages was the same.
-I installed the app to a server where I created two subdomains and added them two my google webmaster tool.
+The results of the two pages were the same.
+I installed the app to a server where I created two subdomains and added them two `Google` webmaster tool.

-The first try was the "Fetch as Google".
-I clicked on the fetch and render button and waited for the result.
+The first try was the `Fetch as Google`.
+I clicked on the `Fetch and render` button and waited for the result.
-On the Fetching tab we can see the html source code.
+On the `Fetching` tab we can see the html source code.
 The main part of my page looked like this:

 {% highlight html %}
 {% raw %}